 - Fill out the Discussion form.

-- Use Individually Assign to only display the discussion to a specific member of a course or a grading group.
+- Use Individually Assign (Enterprise only) to only display the discussion to a specific member of a course or a grading group.

 - Lock prevents students from posting in the discussion.
 You may want to lock the discussion after the due date has passed.